neuml/txtai/README.md

 The examples directory has a series of notebooks and applications giving an overview of txtai.
 See the sections below.

-### Similarity Search
+### Semantic Search

-Build similarity/semantic/vector search applications.
+Build semantic/similarity/vector search applications.

 | Notebook  | Description  |       |
 |:----------|:-------------|------:|